Equivalent substitution in the control theory: Conclusion

 \section{Conclusion}

-The obtained results allow us to move from a local to a global optimal problem.
-To implement this it is required to construct the lower convex approximation and the upper concave approximation of the function written on the right side of the system of differential equations.
-We also construct the lower convex approximation for the optimized function.
-All constructions are made in the attainability set for the time $T$.
+The obtained results allow us to pass from local to global optimization problem.
+To implement this it is required to construct the lower convex and upper concave envelops of the function written on the right hand side of the differential system (\ref{eqsub1}).
+We also construct the lower convex envelops for the optimized functional.
+All constructions are done in the attainability set for the time $T$.

-It is suggested a method for an estimation of the attainability set with help of the positively definite functions (Lyapunov functions).
-The proposed method is based on the decomposition of the function, stayed on the right side of the system of differential equations, into the components for which the set of attainability or its evaluation sets are already known.
-It makes difference from the paper \cite{kostousova}, where the linear systems are considered.
+A method for estimation of the attainability set with the help of the positively definite functions (Lyapunov functions) is suggested.
+The proposed method is based on the decomposition of the function, stayed on the right hand side of the system of the differential equations, into the components the sets of attainability of which are already known.
+It makes it different from the paper \cite{kostousova}, where the linear systems are considered.

-It is suggested to find the projections of $D_T$ onto any direction $g \in \mathbb{R}^n$.
-For this reason we have to find the projections of the trajectories of the differential system and the tangents to them to the direction $g$.
-We come to a problem of definition of a set of attainability for the differential equation of the first order.
+It is suggested to find projections of $D_T$ onto any direction $g \in \mathbb{R}^n$.
+For this reason we have to find projections of the trajectories of the differential system and the tangents to them to the direction $g$.
+We come across the problem of definition of a set of attainability for the differential equation of the first order.

-The proposed transformation method of the systems is particularly useful when it is difficult to get a solution of the differential equations in an explicit form, but only using approximate methods.
-In addition, the sufficient conditions of optimality holds for an optimal control obtained according to the proposed method.
+The proposed transformation method of the systems is especially useful when it is difficult to get a solution of differential equations in an explicit form, but while using approximate methods only.
+In addition, the sufficient conditions of optimality for an optimal control are obtained according to the proposed method.

 We will prove a theorem giving a rule for construction of LCE and UCE.

 Let $f(\cdot):\mathbb{R}^n \rar \mathbb{R}- $ be continuous function on a convex compact set $D$.
 It is required to construct LCE and UCE in $D$.
 Consider a function $\varphi_p(\cdot):\mathbb{R}^n \rar \mathbb{R}$